Jiggy003/Jiggy003/README.md

 -I’m interested in programming

--I’m currently learning computer science
+-I have a bachelor's degree in computer science

 -I’m looking to collaborate on projects involving python

--How to reach me mensahjiggy@gmail.com
+-How to reach me: mensahjiggy@gmail.com